apache/age-website/docs/clauses/create.md

 ```

-This query creates three nodes and two relationships in one go, assigns it to a path variable, and returns it.
+This query creates three nodes and two relationships simultaneously, assigns the pattern to a path variable, and returns said pattern.

 Result
 <table>